JasonSilvestri/JsxClassLibrary/README.md

 Many applications in the `Custom jSilvestri.com BETA v 2024 Web API Demo Collection`, such as the `Angular Web API Demo`, `Blazor Web API Demo`, `React Web API Demo`, and `Vue Web API Demo` applications will use this project to reference common features throughout the collective applications.

-Copyright © 2024 All Rights Reserved by Jason Silvestri

 ## Project Structure

 The project is organized into the following structure: